West U Location

 Place any knocked-out teeth in a small container of milk or saliva.

-Once you've taken the initial steps, your focus is on keeping your child calm and comfortable.
+Once you've taken the initial steps, your focus is on keeping your child calm and comfortable until they can be seen by a dentist.

 A hard hit to the mouth